bytedeco/javacv/README.txt

 ==Changes==
+ * Upgraded support to OpenCV 2.4.6
+ * Fixed callbacks when used with custom class loaders such as with Web containers
  * Upgraded to ARToolKitPlus 2.3.0 (issue #234)
  * Fixed drawing issues with `MarkerDetector.draw()`
  * Fixed `FFmpegFrameGrabber.getTimestamp()` not returning values for audio frames (issue #328)